aarch64-laptops/build/README.md

 	ubuntu:bionic /scripts/make-image.sh install-ubuntu
 ```

+If successful an image named `aarch64-laptops-ubuntu.img` should be located in the `output` directory.

+If it's present, head to the [Flashing the image](#Flashing-the-image) section below.

 ### Option 3.
 Manually execute the stops to build an image on your host machine

 **Note:** Only works on `apt` based distros (and only tested on Ubuntu)